VinithaVarghese/DATA-1202-FINAL-ASSIGNMENT-ID-100801304-/README.md

 The sex most prone to depression is male, and their exercise habit is low.
 The age group most prone to depression is 60-64, and their exercise habit is low.

-**Repository Structure**
+**REPOSITORY STRUCTURE**
+CODE: The scripts used for the ETL process.
-DATASETS: Contains the raw datasets used for analysis including fact table and dimension table.
+DATASETS: Contains the raw datasets used for analysis including fact table and dimension table along with the exported output file after the ETL process.
-SCREENSHOTS: SQL code snippets for analysis stored in text files.
+VIEWS EXPORTED: The view outputs created using "CREATE VIEW" are exported as CSV files.
 README.md: The file you're currently reading, which provides an overview of the project.
-CODE: The scripts used for ETL process.

-**How to Run**
-To replicate the analysis and generate insights:
+**GETTING STARTED:**

+To set up and run this project on your local machine, follow these steps.
+First, ensure you have the required prerequisites installed.

+**Prerequisites:**
+Python 3.6 or higher
+MySQL Database Server

+**Installing:**
+Install MySQL: Download and install MySQL Server and MySQL Workbench to create and manage the database.
+Clone the Repository: Clone the project repository from GitHub to your local machine using Git.
-Set up your database and load the "patient health and diet" and "patient profile" datasets.
+Import Datasets: Import the provided datasets, "patient health and diet" and "patient profile," into your MySQL database.
-Execute the SQL code snippets provided in the text files within the notebooks directory.
+Run SQL Queries: Execute the SQL code snippets provided in the project to perform data cleaning, transformation, and analysis.
-Review the generated insights from the executed SQL queries to gain a comprehensive understanding of the data patterns.

-**Technologies Used**
-SQL
+Running the Tests:
+To validate the project's accuracy, automated tests have been implemented.
+To run these tests, use the testing framework provided in the repository.
+The tests cover data quality checks, transformation accuracy, and the generation of meaningful insights.

+**Deployment:**
+For deploying this project on a live system, ensure you have a production-ready MySQL environment.
+You can deploy the project on a cloud platform with MySQL support, making it accessible to stakeholders for data-driven decision-making.

+**Built With**
+MySQL - The relational database management system used for storing and querying the data.
+SQL - The programming language used for data manipulation and analysis.

 **FULL SQL CODE WITH OUTPUT SNAPSHOTS**
 ```sql